 Best Labor Pain Simulators

-Without further ado, here’s a list of the best labor pain simulator for guys or for moms-to-be who want to get ready for childbirth.
-In compiling this list, I have looked at all of the features listed above and price for affordability.
+I’ve looked at the devices on the market and put together my a list of some of the best labor pain simulator for guys or for moms-to-be who want to get ready for childbirth.
+In compiling this list, I have looked at all of the important features I listed earlier, and checked the prices for affordability.

 Note that all machines listed below are FDA approved and work as both TENS and EMS units.